ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```
 > **Note:** The field enable accepts a `boolean` that denotes whether the client is enabled or not.
 By default, it has been set to `false`.
 The optional field `path` accepts a valid `string` for the GraphiQL service.
 If the path is not given in the configuration, `/graphiql` is set as the default path.

-#####  9.1.5.1 GraphiQL for Subscriptions
-GraphiQL uses WebSockets as the communication protocol for Subscription requests.
-And there is an underlying sub protocol called `graphql-transport-ws` which follows a standard message structure for subscriptions defined in the [specification](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md).
-Since GraphiQL follows the same sub protocol, all the subscription requests/responses will be wrapped in this format.

-> **Note:** There is another supported sub protocol named `graphql-ws`.
-GraphQL playground follows that sub protocol for subscriptions.
-> If a subscription request occurs without a sub-protocol, responses will be dispatched according to the usual behavior.

 ## 10. Security